Letter from the Boston Athletic Association

-We at the Boston Athletic Association take pride in organizing the Boston Marathon.
-Yet the event would not be possible without the dedicated support from so many people, in particular our 9,000 volunteers who return year after year.
+We at the Boston Athletic Association take great pride in organizing the Boston Marathon.
+Yet the event would not be possible year after year without the dedicated support from so many people, in particular our 9,000 volunteers.

-The 2016 Boston Marathon would not be possible without our enthusiastic sponsors, particularly John Hancock Financial, which has provided unwavering support for the last 31 years.
-We would also like to thank the countless state and local officials who coordinate race efforts in the eight cities and towns along the Boston Marathon route.
+The 2017 Boston Marathon would also not be possible without our enthusiastic sponsors, particularly John Hancock Financial, which has provided unwavering support for the last 32 years.
+We would also like to thank the many state and local officials who coordinate race efforts in the eight cities and towns along the Boston Marathon route.

 Dear Members of the Media,

-As we enter our 31st year as principal sponsor of the Boston Marathon, we continue to celebrate the unforgettable moments you have captured and the moments yet to be defined.
-We also continue to value our long-standing partnership with the Boston Athletic Association and acknowledge their outstanding accomplishment of organizing and sustaining the world’s most historic marathon.
+As we enter our 32nd year as principal sponsor of the Boston Marathon, we continue to value our long-standing partnership with the Boston Athletic Association and acknowledge their outstanding accomplishment of organizing and sustaining the world’s oldest continually held marathon.

-Welcome to the City of Boston and once again thank you for your exemplary and professional media coverage.
+Thank you for your exceptional and professional media coverage.